Lightning2X/smt/Readme.txt

 You can start multiple clients to test out hosting:
 Run the build and choose server or host (Host is also a player, which we will probably use) Run another instance of the build and choose client instead.
+(Can of course also be used in the editor)